 Contact your health care provider who prescribed the medication.
 You may discover that the benefits of taking the medication outweigh potential risks.
 You and your healthcare provider can work through these factors and try to determine what course of action is best for both you and your baby.

 Please know that many women take prescription medication during pregnancy for necessary reasons like diabetes, seizures, depression, anxiety, and other medical conditions.
 Some pregnant women take medications to help with common discomforts of pregnancy such as heartburn, morning sickness, or headaches.

 Each medication has a risk factor classification associated with potential risk factors during pregnancy.
-These ratings, along with an evaluation of the risks and benefits of using a particular medication in your situation, will help you and your health care provider determine what steps to take.
-Pregnancy medication classifications include the following:
+These ratings, along with an evaluation of the risks and benefits of using a particular medication in your situation, will help you and your health care provider determines what steps to take.

 - Category A: Controlled studies show no risk or find no evidence of harm.